kvertacnik/Practical_Bioinformatics_Workshop/2_remote_server_mcc.md

 `module avail` lists the programs installed on the cluster.
 Use `module avail | grep "program_name"` to search for a specific program (note that most module names are in lowercase).

-`module load module_name` activates the program for your current session
+`module load module_name` activates the program for your current session.

-`module unload module name` deactivates/removes the program from your account
+`module unload module name` deactivates/removes the program from your current session.

 To use a module in a job script, include `module load module_name` before you run the program command.